Scraping web pages with Julia and the HTTP and Gumbo packages

 Instead, let’s scrape our desired HTML element(s) by name.

-And let’s scrape the page <title> this time, instead of the <h1> element.
+And just to keep things interesting, this time, let’s scrape the page <title> instead of the <h1> element.

 How to scrape web page title elements using Julia